crime such as domestic violence, assault and battery, drugs, or burglary, they

 with an Orange County criminal

-before answering any questions.
+defense lawyer before answering any questions.
 Then, if the suspect waives their

 Miranda rights, the police officer can continue the questioning without a criminal